axano/aldebaran/README.md

 you will have to create valid https certs.
 Self signed certs wont work with powershell. will lose constrainedlanguagemode support to ignore ssl errors so use letsencrypt

-use ```certbot certonly --manual -d 220.ip-54-37-16.eu -d 220.ip-54-37-16.eu --register-unsafely-without-email ``` and copy certs in same directory as "darma/listener.py"
+use ```certbot certonly --manual -d 220.ip-54-37-16.eu --register-unsafely-without-email ``` and copy certs in "darma/certificates" and adjust config.py to point to them

-you will have to create valid https certs. change cert paths in "listener.py".
-When server is deamonized its path will be changed to "/"

-## Change payload url
+## Change domain in config.py to match the ones of the certificates

 Change payload to point to your server url

 ## Change password of c2 server
-Change bcrpyt hash in "darma/command.py" with
+Change bcrpyt hash in "darma/config.py" with

 ```
 #Python3